 Resettlement of refugees and people seeking asylum is essential to ensuring a humane and equitable future.

-This program draws together a number of researchers working in this field, including those involved with the University’s Researchers for Asylum Seekers network, to examine which programs and services best assist with the social integration of refugees both in Australia and in the Asia-Pacific region.
+This program draws together a number of researchers working in this field to examine which programs and services best assist with the social integration of refugees both in Australia and in the Asia-Pacific region.

 The work of the program leaders is supported and informed by the Refugee, Forced Migration and Statelessness Steering Group, which they co-chair with Professor Michelle Foster (Director, Peter McMullin Centre on Statelessness, Melbourne Law School).